How to Actually Start Saving Money While Still Paying Rent and Bills

-10 smart ways to save money like a pro this year:
+Ten smart ways to save money like a pro this year.

-Saving money for the future and for emergency situations is vital, but this is something that not everyone finds easy to do.
+Saving money for the future and emergencies is vital, but this is something that not everyone finds easy to do.

-This is true, especially if you don’t have your own place yet, and there are a lot of other bills to pay.
+This idea is real, especially if you don’t have your place yet, and there are a lot of other bills to pay.

 It may take hard work and discipline, but if you faithfully follow these methods by heart, you can achieve the goal of saving money, while paying your monthly bills, loans, and rent every month.

-One of the most important steps for you is to to analyze your present spending habit.
+One of the essential steps for you is to analyse your present spending habit.

 List your typical expenses and determine which of them you can eliminate.

-For instance, cancel your magazine subscriptions if you don’t really read or use the magazines.
+For instance, cancel your magazine subscriptions if you don’t read or use the magazines.

 Many people had long time subscriptions that they no longer need, but forget to cancel.

-No matter how low the costs of these subscriptions are, they can be turned into savings and they will add up in the long run.
+No matter how low the costs of these subscriptions are, they can get transformed into savings, and they will add up in the long run.

 Check your cable, Internet, and phone subscriptions too.